Top 10 Rome Tips

 Now, more than ever, you will need to book most things ahead.

-The Colosseum is one of many Rome attractions that no longer sells tickets on site.
+The Colosseum is one of many Rome attractions that sells out.

 So you will want to book your Colosseum tickets, as well as tickets to the Vatican, in advance.